Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

 This gives a running average (usually taken over about five seconds) of the PWM to the heater specified by the P field.
 If you know the voltage of the supply and the resistance of the heater this allows you to work out the power going to the heater.
 Scale: 0 to 1.

+In RRF 3.4 and later, if you need to find the average heater PWM, you can query the object model instead.
+The recommended replacement for M573 P1 is:
+`echo heat.heaters[1].avgPwm`

 ## M574: Set endstop configuration